Demanding action on environmental damage from Adani's Rail project

 Our client, like the farmers and communities living along the rail line, were assured that the government’s conditions would keep their environment and their livelihoods safe.
 But, in light of these further breaches, we alleged that the Queensland Coordinator-General failed to monitor erosion and sediment control measures at Adani’s Rail project.

 We sent a legal complaint to the Queensland government asking them to urgently investigate if Adani is breaching their conditions and hold them accountable to protect our communities, air, water and wildlife.

-Acting for MCG, we lodged the complaint with the Queensland Coordinator General and Deputy Premier and Minister for State Development Stephen Miles.
-The complaint details continued erosion and sediment pollution and potential breaches of environmental conditions on the under-construction Adani rail line.
+Acting for Mackay Conservation Group, we lodged the complaint with the Queensland Coordinator General and Deputy Premier and Minister for State Development Stephen Miles.
+The complaint detailed continued erosion and sediment pollution and potential breaches of environmental conditions on the under-construction Adani rail line.